 On September 30, 2016, RLC paid P500.0 million of the purchase price.
-As of December 31, 2023 and 2022, the Company's receivable from sale of assets amounted to P149.9 million and is presented as Receivables from sale of asset under Receivables in the statements of financial position.
+As of December 31, 2024 and 2023, the Company's receivable from sale of assets amounted to P149.9 million and is presented as Receivables from sale of assets under Receivables in the statements of financial position.
 Such receivable is unsecured, collectable in cash, due on demand and noninterest-bearing (see Note 6).